 "What?
 Too cliché?"

 "Definitely," he states.
 "Any who, how come we never hear about your parents?
-I'm sure the rest of the gang doesn't know."
+I'm sure Trent doesn't know at least."

 "Whose are?" he agrees, sighing.
 "Just wish mine would disappear for weeks on end."

-"Speaking of disappearing, did you hear about that girl that disappeared the other day?"
-Nikki says, moving her hair out of her face.
-"They found her body just last night, completely drained of blood..."
+"Speaking of disappearing, did you hear about that girl that went missing last month?"
+Nikki questions, moving her hair out of her face.
+"Apparently, when they found her body last week..."